 1. Contact an Experienced Criminal Defense Attorney

-Proudly serving the people of Central Pennsylvania and beyond, the experienced criminal defense team at the Grace Legal Offices is ready to start fighting for you today.
+Proudly serving the people of Central Pennsylvania and beyond, the experienced criminal defense team at the Grace Legal Offices knows your legal obligations and is ready to start fighting for you today.
 The sooner you reach out, the sooner we can help you reach the best possible outcome.

 2. Exercise Your Right to Remain Silent

-Not only do you have the right to an attorney under Pennsylvania law, but you also have the right to remain silent.
-If you were arrested or interrogated in police custody without having these rights read aloud to you by law enforcement, you should notify an experienced Central Pennsylvania criminal defense attorney immediately as that would be a clear violation of your constitutional rights, which can be used to weaken the case against you.
+Not only do you have the right to an attorney under Pennsylvania law and the Fifth Amendment, but you also have the right to remain silent.
+Until you are proven guilty, you remain legally innocent.
+If you were arrested or interrogated in police custody without having these rights read aloud to you by a police officer, you should notify an experienced Central Pennsylvania criminal defense attorney immediately.
+This is a clear violation of your constitutional rights, which can be used to weaken the case against you.

-Regardless of the charges you’re facing or the proof (or lack thereof) against you, almost always advisable to exercise your right to remain silent as any statement made to law enforcement once your rights have been read to you can be used to support the case against you in court.
-It’s important to avoid making statements to law enforcement without your attorney present.
-The best practice is to assert your right to remain silent to law enforcement firmly and respectfully.
+Regardless of the charges you’re facing or the proof (or lack thereof) against you, it is almost always advisable to exercise your right to remain silent as any statement made to law enforcement once your rights have been read to you can be used to support the criminal case against you in court.
+Even seemingly innocent statements can be misinterpreted so it’s important to avoid making statements without your attorney present.
+The best practice for navigating the legal system is to assert your right to remain silent to law enforcement firmly and respectfully.

 3. Gather Evidence and Witnesses

 Your attorney will help you gather all evidence and witnesses that support your defense, and will also gain access to the prosecution’s evidence through a process known as discovery.
-Your attorney can also help you find vital expert witnesses to provide testimony supporting your defense and can seek out the help of a professional investigator for evidence or witnesses that are harder to locate.
+Your attorney client relationship also provides you with help to find vital expert witnesses to provide testimony supporting your defense.
+Your criminal defense lawyer can seek out the help of a professional investigator for evidence or witnesses that are harder to locate.
 The more information you provide to challenge the prosecution’s theory of events, the stronger your defense will be.

 4. Strategize for the Strongest Possible Defense